James Nunn

 Biography

-I am a British artist, born in Bradford, Yorkshire in 1973.
+I am a self-taught British artist, born in Bradford, Yorkshire in 1973.
 My work sells all over the world and I regularly exhibit in London and my home city of Bath.
-I am a self-taught artist.
-I last studied art in secondary school.
 I studied English and American Literature and then went on to gain a Masters degree in the Writing and Transmission of Contemporary Poetry (both at the University of Manchester).
 A career in book publishing followed but my more natural instinct to communicate visually drew me to the graphic side of the industry and I became a book designer and illustrator.
-I have designed and illustrated thousands of books and for the last 12 years I have combined this with my own practice as a fine artist.
+I have designed and illustrated thousands of books and for the last 15 years I have combined this with my own practice as a fine artist.
 The two disciplines inform and nourish each other.
 My art helps my illustration avoid cliché and conformity, while my illustration lends themes and forms to my fine art and often the mistakes and experiments from illustrations will form the basis for new standalone work.